rubynz/kiwi-ruby-2017/CONTRIBUTING.md

 - General behind the scenes improvements
 - Fixing spelling mistakes, links etc

-However, we won't accept PRs from people who aren't already involved with organising the conference if they contain:
+However, we won't accept PRs from people who aren't already involved with the conference if they contain:

 - Significant amounts of new content (with some exceptions, like changes to your own speaker bio)
 - Significant design changes